 A document that provides information regarding the award's important terms and conditions.
 It should be referred to by PIs and departments to provide guidance in managing the project.

-Section J.10 provides guidance for the required documentation for the distribution of salaries, wages, and fringe benefits recognizing the principles of after-the-fact effort certification.
-See OMB Circular A-21(link is external).
+2 CFR §200.430 provides guidance for the required documentation for the distribution of salaries, wages, and fringe benefits recognizing the principles of after-the-fact effort certification.
+See Uniform Guidance.

 An externally funded activity that is governed by specific terms and conditions.
 Sponsored projects must be separately budgeted and accounted for subject to terms of the sponsoring organization.
 Sponsored projects may include grants, contracts, and cooperative agreements for research, training, and other public service activities.